 Operations, maintenance, relocations, rehabilitation, and repair (OMRR&R) costs associated with the final array of measures was not computed due to an initial screening without it that showed negative net benefits.
-For the projects with positive net benefits (nonstructural), there is no OMRR&R associated in the with-project condition.
+At the time of the TSP, the nonstructural alternatives did not have OMRR&R in the with-project condition.
 Residential structures are recommended to be elevated to the future year (2075) stage associated with the intermediate sea level rise and therefore it is assumed that future sea level rise will not require future elevations.
 Table D:4-3 and Table D:4-4 display cost summaries for both the structural and nonstructural measures studied during the TSP-level analysis.

 Table D:4-3.
-Summary of TSP-Level Costs for Structural Measures (\$)
+Summary of TSP-Level Costs for Structural Measures (FY21, \$)